cputhrottle is a small OS X command-line utility designed to limit the CPU usage of a process to which it attaches.

 Note that cputhrottle needs to be run with root privileges to be able to attach to the process to control.
 I recommend doing this via the sudo command.

 Source code is below, as well as a pre-compiled binary (OS X 10.5.1, Intel).
-If there is any interest in a PPC version I would be willing to cross-compile one.
-The program requires that Boost 1.33.1 be installed to compile.
 Run "make all" to build cputhrottle and a test program.

 The source hopefully will be interesting to those looking into how to manipulate processes in Mac OS via mach system calls.
 The code is a subset of code I was working on to create a simple debugger as an alternative to gdb.
 Obviously, this project was much simpler and ultimately more useful.